 I have developed unique tools and specialization working with psychosis and trauma across diagnostic categories.
 I always start with where you are at and utilize a host of resources, but perhaps my perspective and ability to normalize and understand experiences that trigger psychosis and trauma will support you in unique ways.

 About 3.2 million people suffer from schizophrenia in the U.S. alone.
 That is only about 1% of the population.
-But consider that many other diagnoses also involve experiences related to psychosis.
+But consider that one in every ten people hear voices worldwide.
+Consider that many other diagnoses also involve experiences related to psychosis.
 For example, of the 5.7 million U.S. individuals who suffer from bipolar, 70% experience psychosis during mania and 50% experience psychosis during depression.
 Include portions of the 7-8 percent of the population who experience related experiences associated with trauma.
 And don’t forget to mix in of some of the 9.1 percent of the with personality challenges and 14.8 percent with substance abuse challenges.
 And lastly, forget not many of the 15% of U.S. individuals who experience chronic oppression from neurodevelopmental disorders.

 Overall, we start to talk about a much bigger slice of the mental health challenge pie than we initially were.

-Current estimates are that one in every ten people hear voices worldwide.
-Deprived of support, many must fight to regain control of their minds in silence because treatment modalities don’t give professionals the tools they need to accept, explore and problem solve.
+With current estimates at one in every ten people hear voices worldwide, consider how many people are deprived of support.
+Many must fight to regain control of their minds in silence because treatment modalities don’t give professionals the tools they need to accept, explore and problem solve.
 Statistics suggest that people with these challenges are more likely to recover if they reside in societies of the third world even when access to medication is limited.

 In my training and therapy, you will get educated about what lies behind a broad spectrum of “disorders,” and how a broader definition of psychosis and trauma can lead to eclectic treatment strategies.
 If you want to learn more about compassionate psychosis treatment models, be sure to challenge social stereotypes.
 I am particularly committed to overcoming all kinds of cultural barriers.